Characters: The Seven Deadly Sins

 - Multi-Armed and Dangerous: There's a giant demon with a bag over it's face with four arms.
 There's also a female demon with multiple tentacles.

 - Royal Rapier: One of the yet to be named male demons carries around a rapier.

-- Stripperiffic: One of the yet to be named female demons is completely naked except for the dark blood that barely covers parts of her body.
+- Stripperiffic: One of the yet to be named female demons is completely naked except for the shroud of her own darkness that covers only patches of her body.